|

 and Knots Landing said in a recent interview in Los Angeles.

-centuries are always reflective, and I don't think we have to
+want to be too academic about this, but the ends of centuries are always reflective, and I don't think we have to

 search for the reasons.
 People are gung ho to get into that